Should I Pursue Credit for Prior Learning through Individualized credit requests?

 More Information to help you Decide

-Empire’s catalog pages on How to Get Credit for Learning Gained through your Life Experience provide a good overview of the possibilities.
+Empire’s catalog page on Individualized Credit for Prior Learning provides a good overview of the possibilities.

-There are also very useful videos on the page Is Credit for Prior Learning Right for me? (login required)
+There are also very useful videos on the page Prior Learning for Current Students – Exploring your Knowledge (login required)